vendanor/preview-pull-request/README.md

 ## Usage
 1. Define a Helm chart for your app where `appname`, `namespace`, `docker-image`, `pullsecret`, `url`, `cluster-issuer`, `tls-secret-name` is defined with values that can be overridden.
-VnKubePreviewAction will generate values per Pull Request and set these when packaging the helm chart.
+This action will generate values per Pull Request and set these when packaging the helm chart.
-2. Set AKS context using `azure/k8s-set-context` in your ci/cd setup
+2. Set AKS context using `azure/k8s-set-context`
-3. Use VnKubePreviewAction to deploy and remove previews when opening or closing pull request.
+3. Use `preview-pull-request` to deploy and remove previews when opening or closing pull request.

 ### 1. Define Helm chart